 The Christmas Tree in our house had a life of its own.
 My Father always picked out the perfect tree.
 Nice and broad at the bottom with a perfect Tee-Pee trim leading up to the top.
 The tip of the tree always just shy of touching the ceiling, leaving just enough room for the angel Mother would place perfectly centered at the top.
 The natural trees were enticing with the deep aroma of pine that permeated the entire house.
 The smell, Christmas itself.
 You get lost in the beauty of a strong healthy Spruce.
 The thick blue-green prickly branches stacked closely together and extended invitingly to receive the garland, Christmas bells and lights, and all the other trinkets that would later adorn it.

 Decorating the tree was a family affair.
 I liked the years Mother popped fresh popcorn, and me and my Siblings helped string it and convert it to garland, but not before popping a few handfuls in our mouth.
 The popcorn and pine spell together was truly a heavenly scent.
 Then there was the box of goodies gathered over the years, from Christmas school projects that always made their way onto the tree.
 It seemed as though the weight of the items over the years would topple the tree, but it only added to its beauty and charm.
 Mother made sure every item from every child was placed.
-Of all the things that smothered the Spruce, the single most important decoration that most complemented our efforts were the soft multi-colored bulbs that wrapped the enormous tree from top to bottom.
+Of all the things that smothered the Spruce, the single most important decoration that most complimented our efforts were the soft multi-colored bulbs that wrapped the enormous tree from top to bottom.
 Perfectly spaced, the illumination for the lights were mystical and mesmerizing.
 The soft glow engulfed the entire living room and created a peaceful ambiance.

 The Perfect Gift

 I later learned that Mother saved and planned for months in advance to ensure she obtained just the right gift for each child.
 She was always spot on.
 She captured our personalities to a tee.
-Because there was so many of us, there were gift bags protruding from the base of the tree every year.
-Cloths were always a stable item.
+Because there were so many of us, there were gift bags protruding from the base of the tree every year.
+Clothes were always a stable item.
 Mother would strategically stretch out each apparel item to have the appearance of an abundance of presents.
 It worked.
-For us Kids, it didn’t really matter so much what was in our box, just that there were so many to rip open.
+For us kids, it didn’t really matter so much what was in our box, just that there were so many to rip open.

 Mother knew her Children were little sneaks at Christmas time, and that we were on a constant mission to sniff out those presents we knew Mother held back placing under the tree until we were all asleep.
 We never found one of those presents.
 Mother invariably succeeded in making the extra gifts an added bonus reserved for Christmas morning.